toddbranch/ECE382/notes/L2/index.md

 Think back to our memory map - can we write this region of memory?
 No, that's where our special function registers and memory-mapped peripherals are.

 This file is formatted this way so that its code is relocatable.
-In the future, we may want to combine this with code from other files to create a single executable.
-So we need something that can potentially combine multiple object code files and place their code at the correct memory location depending on the MCU.
+In the future, we may want to combine this with code from other files (from libraries, etc.) to create a single executable.
+So we need something that can potentially combine multiple object code files.
+We also need to place their code at the correct memory location depending on the MCU.
 The tool we use for this job is called a **linker**.

 **Assembly Language Program --> Assembler --> Relocatable Object Code --> Linker --> Executable Binary**

-To accomplish this, I run the command `msp430-ld lightLED.o -o lightLED.elf -L /usr/msp430/lib/ldscripts/msp430g2553 -T /usr/msp430/lib/ldscripts/msp430.x`

 *[Show memory.x file for msp430g2553]* - this is how the linker knows memory map for our particular chip.